j3r0lin/terminal-notifier/TESTING.md

 ## Troubleshooting

 ### UserNotifications Permission Issues
-UserNotifications tests may fail due to permission issues.
-This is expected for command-line apps and the tests are designed to handle this gracefully by falling back to NSUserNotificationCenter.
+Notification tests may fail due to permission issues.
+This is expected for command-line apps and the tests are designed to handle this gracefully.

 ### Image Test Failures
 If image tests fail, ensure: